leticiagcapovilla/mywikitest/Machine/Groups/CON/sirius_cs_sbcs_deb9.md

 Select the inserted device, click on the "More actions" button and choose "Restore Disk Image...".
 Then indicate the previously downloaded image file and click on "Start Restoring...".
 It might require superuser permission.

 After the process has been completed, it is possible to run Debian 9.3 from this microSD card.
-In order to flash the image into your Beaglebone's eMMC, edit the file "uEnv.txt" with sudo permission:
+In order to flash the image into your Beaglebone's eMMC, edit the file `uEnv.txt` with sudo permission:

 ```
 sudo nano /PATH_TO_YOUR_MEDIA/boot/uEnv.txt